Rosalind E. Krauss

-In 2025 she was awarded the Balzan Prize for her outstanding scholarly achievements and her foundational role in the establishment of contemporary art as a field of research.
+In 2025, she was awarded the Balzan Prize for her scholarly achievements and her role in the establishment of contemporary art as a field of research.

 Early life

-Krauss was born to the Jewish family of Matthew M. Epstein and Bertha Luber in Washington, D.C., and grew up in the area, visiting art museums with her father.
-After graduating from Wellesley College in 1962, she attended Harvard University, whose Department of Fine Arts (now Department of History of Art and Architecture) had a strong tradition of the intensive analysis of actual art objects under the aegis of the Fogg Museum.
+Krauss was born to Jewish parents, Matthew M. Epstein and Bertha Luber, in Washington, D.C., and grew up in the area, visiting art museums with her father.

+After graduating from Wellesley College in 1962, she attended Harvard University as a graduate student.
 Krauss wrote her dissertation on the work of David Smith.
 Krauss received her Ph.D. in 1969.
 The dissertation was published as Terminal Iron Works in 1971.

-In the late-1960s and early-1970s, Krauss began to contribute articles to art journals such as Art International and Artforum—which, under the editorship of Philip Leider, was relocated from California to New York.
-She began by writing the "Boston Letter" for Art International, but soon published well-received articles on Jasper Johns (Lugano Review, 1965) and Donald Judd (Allusion and Illusion in Donald Judd, Artforum, May 1966).
-Her commitment to the emerging minimal art in particular set her apart from Michael Fried, who was oriented toward the continuation of modernist abstraction in Jules Olitski, Kenneth Noland and Anthony Caro.
-Krauss's article A View of Modernism (Artforum, September 1972), was one signal of this break.

 Career

+In the mid-1960s, Krauss began to contribute articles to art journals such as Art International and Artforum.
+She began by writing the "Boston Letter" for Art International, but soon published well-received articles on Jasper Johns (Lugano Review, 1965) and Donald Judd (Artforum, May 1966).
+Her commitment to the emerging minimalist movement set her apart from Michael Fried, who was oriented toward the continuation of modernist abstraction in Jules Olitski, Kenneth Noland and Anthony Caro.
+Krauss's article "A View of Modernism" (Artforum, September 1972), was one signal of this break.

 Founding October

-Krauss became dissatisfied with Artforum when in its November 1974 issue it published a full-page advertisement by featuring the artist Lynda Benglis aggressively posed with a large latex dildo and wearing only a pair of sunglasses promoting an upcoming exhibition of hers at the Paula Cooper Gallery.
-Although Benglis' image is now popularly cited as an important example of gender performativity in contemporary art, it provoked mixed responses when it first appeared.
-Krauss and other Artforum personnel attacked Benglis' work in the following month's issue of Artforum, describing the advertisement as exploitative and brutalizing, and soon left the magazine to co-found October in 1976.
+Krauss became dissatisfied with Artforum when in its November 1974 issue it published a full-page advertisement featuring artist Lynda Benglis posed with a large latex dildo and wearing only a pair of sunglasses, promoting an upcoming exhibition of hers at the Paula Cooper Gallery.
+Krauss and other Artforum personnel attacked Benglis' work in the following month's issue, describing the advertisement as exploitative and brutalizing, and left the magazine to co-found October in 1976.

-October was formed as a politically-charged journal that introduced American readers to the ideas of French post-structuralism, made popular by Michel Foucault and Roland Barthes.
-Krauss used October as a way of publishing essays on post-structuralist art theory, Deconstructionist theory, psychoanalysis, postmodernism and feminism.
+October was formed as a politically-charged journal that introduced American readers to the ideas of French post-structuralism.
+Krauss used October as a way of publishing essays on post-structuralist art theory, psychoanalysis, postmodernism and feminism.

-The founders included Krauss, Annette Michelson and the artist Jeremy Gilbert-Rolfe.
-Krauss was appointed as its founding editor.
-Jeremy Gilbert-Rolfe withdrew after only a few issues, and by the spring of 1977, Douglas Crimp joined the editorial team.
-In 1990, after Crimp left the journal, Krauss and Michelson were joined by Yve-Alain Bois, Hal Foster, Benjamin H. D. Buchloh, Denis Hollier, and John Rajchman.
+The founders included Krauss, Annette Michelson and Jeremy Gilbert-Rolfe.
+Jeremy Gilbert-Rolfe withdrew after only a few issues, and by 1977, Douglas Crimp joined the editorial team.
+In 1990, Crimp left the journal.
+Krauss and Michelson were joined by Yve-Alain Bois, Hal Foster, Benjamin Buchloh, Denis Hollier and John Rajchman in the early 1990s.